What inspired the Children's Justice Attorney Education Fellowship Program?

 Megan will help you identify social complexities while connecting you to resources and research.
 She will chat with you about any juvenile court and child welfare related issue to help deepen your understanding and spark new ways of thinking.

-Terra Garay, Project Coordinator
+Terra Garay, Program Coordinator

-Terra Garay serves as the Children Justice Attorney Education Fellowship Program’s Project Coordinator.
+Terra Garay serves as the Children's Justice Attorney Education Fellowship Program’s Coordinator.
 Terra brings her expertise working in nonprofit organizations and supporting students in the Children’s Justice Clinic.
 Terra will use her impressive skills to coordinate all CJAE in-person workshops, case consultations, and reflective practice sessions for the program.
 If you are having trouble accessing materials or with program technology, Terra is one click away.
 She will also be your BFF and ensure you receive your attorney stipend.

-CJAE Case Consultants
+CJAE Case Consultation

 If you have already stepped into a juvenile courtroom, you have learned these cases require an expertise beyond what you learned in law school.
 Don't get us wrong, we think law school is great which is why Michelle started the Children's Justice Clinic, but we know attorneys in juvenile court need more.
 The Children's Justice Attorney Education Fellowship Program has a team of experts ready to help you learn and take your advocacy to the next level.